-- Power LED on: Power is applied to the audiometer. - Left Stimulus LED on: The left channel has been activated. - Right Stimulus LED on: The right channel has been activated. - Output Reverse, Pulse, Warble, and/or Talk Forward LEDs on: The associated function is engaged. - Response LED on: The patient has pressed the response button. - Left Hearing Aid Simulator LED on: The left hearing aid simulator is engaged. - Right Hearing Aid Simulator LED on: The right hearing aid simulator is engaged. - Left Hearing Aid Simulator LED is flashing at a 1/10 second rate: The audiometer is in calibration mode. - Left and/or Right Hearing Aid Simulator LEDs flashing at a 1/4 second rate with momentary one-second pause: - An EEROM failure has occurred, calibration may not be reliable.
-See Calibration Storage Errors below. - Both Hearing Aid Simulator LEDs flashing rapidly: The secondary earphone calibration is selected.
+- Power LED on: Power is applied to the audiometer. - Left Stimulus LED on: The left channel has been activated. - Right Stimulus LED on: The right channel has been activated. - Left and/or Right Stimulus LEDs flashing regularly without pause: The -2.5 dB button is engaged and a stimulus is active. - +10 dB, Pulse, Warble, and/or Talk Forward LEDs on: The associated function is engaged. - Response LED on: The patient has pressed the response button. - Left Hearing Aid Simulator LED on: The left hearing aid simulator is engaged. - Right Hearing Aid Simulator LED on: The right hearing aid simulator is engaged. - Left Hearing Aid Simulator LED is flashing at a 1/10 second rate: The audiometer is in calibration mode. - Left and/or Right Hearing Aid Simulator LEDs flashing at a 1/4 second rate with momentary one-second pause: - An EEROM failure has occurred, calibration may not be reliable.
+See Calibration Storage Errors below. - Both Hearing Aid Simulator LEDs flashing rapidly: - The secondary earphone calibration is selected.
 This flashing is a reminder to use the correct transducer.